 However, the one thing that isn't convenient about this is that it won't save as a draft in the iMessage thread, so you either have to send it right away or abandon it.

 This method is only a good option if you don't mind erasing everything in the current thread.
-That means texts, photos, videos, links, locations, documents, and other data will be gone unless you save them first.
+Texts, photos, videos, links, locations, documents, and other data will be gone unless you save them first.

 Next, tap the compose button to start a new iMessage, add the contact, and start typing.
 Since it's a new thread on your end, they won't receive any typing alerts on their end, whether from their Messages list or in the thread itself.
 So you can add the contact before or after you start typing — it doesn't matter here as it does in Option 3 above.

-You could also call Siri right from the iMessage thread you're in and dictate to it what you want to type.
+You could also call Siri from the iMessage thread you're in and dictate to it what you want to type.
 Long-press the Side or Home button, or say "Hey Siri," then say, "Type message," and say your message.
 When done, Siri will ask who you want to send it to; say the contact's name.
 Then say something like "Yes," "OK," or "Send" when asked if you're ready to send it.
 (On iOS 16, you can choose to make Siri automatically send your messages without having to confirm you want it to.)

-Messages send with Siri will say "Send with Siri" on the recipient's end, FYI.
+Messages sent with Siri will say "Sent with Siri" on the recipient's end, FYI.

-Not that I've seen yet, but let me know if I missed one.
+Not that I've seen.
+But let me know if I missed one.
 Dictation (the mic button in Messages) won't prevent the typing bubble from showing on the recipient's end, nor will using Voice Control or a third-party keyboard.
 Force-closing Messages won't even work.
 But there may still be other ways to hide the typing bubble from people you're iMessaging with; we just have to find them first.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.